github/vscode-codeql/extensions/ql-vscode/README.md

 You can find all the commands contributed by the extension in the Command Palette (**Ctrl+Shift+P** or **Cmd+Shift+P**) by typing `CodeQL`, many of them are also accessible through the interface, and via keyboard shortcuts.

-### Importing a database from LGTM
+### Importing a database from GitHub

-While you can use the [CodeQL CLI to create your own databases](https://codeql.github.com/docs/codeql-cli/creating-codeql-databases/), the simplest way to start is by downloading a database from LGTM.com.
+While you can use the [CodeQL CLI to create your own databases](https://codeql.github.com/docs/codeql-cli/creating-codeql-databases/), the simplest way to start is by downloading a database from GitHub.com.

-1. Open [LGTM.com](https://lgtm.com/#explore) in your browser.
-1. Search for a project you're interested in, for example [Apache Kafka](https://lgtm.com/projects/g/apache/kafka).
+1. Find a project that you're interested in on GitHub.com, for example [Apache Kafka](https://github.com/apache/kafka).
-1. Copy the link to that project, for example `https://lgtm.com/projects/g/apache/kafka`.
+1. Copy the link to that project, for example `https://github.com/apache/kafka`.
-1. In VS Code, open the Command Palette and choose the **CodeQL: Download Database from LGTM** command.
+1. In VS Code, open the Command Palette and choose the **CodeQL: Download Database from GitHub** command.
 1. Paste the link you copied earlier.
 1. Select the language for the database you want to download (only required if the project has databases for multiple languages).
 1. Once the CodeQL database has been imported, it is displayed in the Databases view.

+For more information, see [Choosing a database](https://codeql.github.com/docs/codeql-for-visual-studio-code/analyzing-your-projects/#choosing-a-database) on codeql.github.com.

 ### Running a query